DataDog/hiring-engineers/answers.md

   - Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

   Okay so here's a list of things I need to figure out, with links I find helpful:
-  - how to make a timeboard, so find instructions here:
+  - How to make a timeboard: I find instructions here:
     - I find instructions here: https://docs.datadoghq.com/api/?lang=python#create-a-timeboard
-    - and I think the instructions above have directions for 'your custom metric scoped over your host'
+    - I think the instructions above have directions for 'your custom metric scoped over your host'
   - Any metric from the Integration on your Database with the anomaly function applied.
     - Here's a list of metrics: https://docs.datadoghq.com/integrations/postgres/#metrics
     - Anomaly function: I think I need this: https://docs.datadoghq.com/monitors/monitor_types/anomaly/#anomaly-monitors-via-the-api